Advanced English: 23 Methods and Additional Resources for Continuous Improvement

 1. Change your usual resources

-If you read a wider variety of genres and authors, you will encounter more varied language and you will be more likely to learn something new.
+If you read a wider variety of genres and authors, you’ll encounter more varied language and you’ll be more likely to learn something new.

 2. Test yourself on the text

+Are you studying English by yourself without a classroom or teacher?
 Has it been a long time since your last formal English reading exam?

-Pretend that it is very important for you to really remember all the most important information about the text.
-Imagine what type of questions could appear on the exam, and then try to answer them!
+Pretend that it’s very important for you to remember all of the most important information about the reading.
+Imagine what type of questions could appear on an exam, and then try to answer them.

 3. Try speed reading

-If you can read the text without missing key information, then you know that you can try the next paragraph a bit faster.
+If you can read the text without missing key information, then you know you can try the next paragraph a bit faster.